 conditions for many have not improved since.

-- Just recently, on October 6, 2016, Haiti was hit by one of the strongest tropical storms – a category 4 landfall since Cleo hit Haiti in
+- On October 6, 2016, Haiti was hit by one of the strongest tropical storms – a category 4 landfall since Cleo hit Haiti in

 1964 - Nine hundred lives were lost and thousands more are now homeless.
 The damages in the aftermath of hurricane Matthew